jdavis/jdavis.github.com/_drafts/tdd-vs-bdd.md

 can be read almost like a sentence.

 This is what I meant by saying that BDD eliminates issues that TDD might cause.
-The ability to read your tests like a sentence is a shift in how you will think about your tests.
+The ability to read your tests like a sentence is a cognitive shift in how you will think about your tests.
 The argument is that if you can read your tests fluidly, you will *naturally* write better and more comprehensive tests.

 ## TDD vs BDD

-As I mentioned in our TDD example, there was an issue in our test.
-The issue was `this`.

-We didn't have that issue when we wrote our BDD tests because of how natural writing the BDD tests was.
-The fluidness helped our tests to be more comprehensive and with less errors.
+The choice between TDD and BDD is a complicated one.
+It depends on if there is an appropriate testing framework for your given target language, what your coworkers are comfortable with, and sometimes other factors.

+Some argue that BDD is always better than TDD because it has the possibility of eliminating issues that might arise when using TDD.

 Now, this may seem like BDD is always superior to TDD.
 This certainly isn't the case.
 The key to BDD is that it **might** prevent issues; it isn't guaranteed to.
-Issues like poor organization, bad practices, etc. will still persist.
-You'll just have a lower likely hood of writing bad tests.
+Issues like poor code organization, bad design practices, etc. will still persist.
+You'll just have a lower likely hood of writing bad tests and thus have more robust features.

 ## Conclusion